Ten Tips for Pitching Your Film Successfully

 Here are the top ten pitching tips to help you in a high-stakes situation.
 There are 5 Do’s and 5 Don’ts:

 - Do prepare for the five stages of the meeting.
-If you do not know what the five stages are, you can acquaint yourself here.

 - Do not talk about who has been attached, was considering, or has been interested in the project.
 This is equivalent to saying, “Here is a list of people who have already passed.”